runrig-coop/hedgerows/index.md

 IMC would live on in the influence it had on the digital media tactics of later movements, and the IMC itself would continue as an activist hub in Seattle for several years.
-Arguably its most lasting influence, however, was in the establishment of sister IMC's in cities and regions around the world.
+Arguably its most lasting influence, however, was in the establishment of sister IMCs in cities and regions around the world.
 This was the birth of the Indymedia network, which at its peak in 2010 comprised as many as 175 centers.
 They shared some common open source publishing tools and many were provided with subdomains, such as barcelona.indymedia.org, but otherwise